EthanHeilman/ethanheilman.github.io/x/34/post.md

 [^14]: This quote always reminded me of [Godel's Incompleteness Theorem](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems)

 [^15]: Both [Agrippa](https://en.wikipedia.org/wiki/Camillo_Agrippa) and Descartes were Swordman and Mathematicians with a passion for Geometry.
-Unlike Agrippa, Descartes did not leaving any written on the art of combat with a sword.
-If he had because he would have namechecked in the Princess Bride.
-They are unlikely to have met since Descartes was around four years old when Agrippa died. <br><br>
+Unlike Agrippa, Descartes did not leaving any writing on the art of combat with a sword.
+If he had maybe he would have namechecked in the Princess Bride. <br><br>
 A paper by Kevin Delapp [Philosophical Duelism: Fencing in Early Modern Thought (2018)](https://www.pdcnet.org/jems/content/jems_2018_0007_0002_0031_0054) in the Journal of Early Modern Studies looks at influence of fencing on the development of early modern philosophers including Descartes.
 It is behind a paywall so I have not read it.

 [^16]: René Descartes, Meditation III, Meditations on First Philosophy, in which the existence of God and the immortality of the soul are demonstrated (1641), translation from [Catherine Wilson's Descartes’ Meditations an introduction (2003)](https://archive.org/stream/descartess-meditations-an-introduction/Descartes%E2%80%99s%20Meditations%20An%20Introduction_djvu.txt)